mikap72/rf_guide/README.md

-# rf_guide
-Guide for Robot Framework with VS Code and WSL2
+# Guide for Robot Framework with VS Code and WSL2

 Installation guide done.
+See: [installation.md](./installation.md)